 During the summer months, the town centre comes alive with "Summer Tuesdays”, a traditional event during which the numerous commercial and handicraft activities offer an opportunity to be recreated in a great hospitality atmosphere.
 All this takes place through exhibitions set up along the streets, guided tours of historical buildings and churches, live music and tastings of local food and wine proposed by restaurants and bars.

 Suggestive routes inside the town centre and interesting variations outside of it invite you to discover the history and nature of these places.
 All routes and guided tours are available here.

-Faenza celebrates its history with the Palio del Niballo, one of the oldest jousting tournaments.
-The five districts of the town enliven the whole month of June with challenges between flag-throwers and drummers, bacchanals and amazing shows, until the Palio in which the knights face each other in the Saracen joust.
-The parade in historical costumes that precedes the competition helps recreate the atmosphere of the period of the Manfredi, the ancient lords of Faenza.
+Faenza celebrates its past in the “Palio del Niballo”, one of the oldest jousting events ever known.
+In the month of June, the five town districts enliven the city with challenges between flag wavers and drummers, enjoyable food and wine evenings and entertaining shows, until the race of the Palio in which the knights face each other in the medieval joust of Niballo.
+The race is preceded by an impressive historical parade that evokes the splendour of the Manfredi lordship.

 In May, instead, the “Maggio Faentino” takes place.
 A set of events with a common denominator: good living.
 Art, culture, food and wine, sport and music join together to promote the reality of Faenza even beyond the territory.